WPChill/strong-testimonials/readme.txt

 = The Form =

-You can customize the form to your specific situation by adding or removing fields, or changing properties like the order, the text before or after, and the placeholder text.
+You can customize the form to your needs by adding or removing fields, or changing properties like the order, the text before or after, and the placeholder text.

 The form also offers **anti-spam** options like honeypots and Captcha via these plugins: [Captcha](http://wordpress.org/plugins/captcha/), [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/), and [Advanced noCaptcha reCaptcha](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).

 Send a **notification email** to your multiple admins when new testimonials are submitted.

+The form can be submitted via Ajax which makes it compatible with the popular [Popup Maker](https://wordpress.org/plugins/popup-maker/) plugin.
+The newly submitted testimonial can also be assigned to a specific category.

-= Views =
+= Display =

-A View is a simple, intuitive way to configure the many available options.
+A View is a simple, intuitive editor that no other testimonial plugin has.
+Instead of multiple shortcodes with dozens of options, a View contains all the options in one screen.
+Displaying the View is done with a single shortcode or the widget.

-For displaying testimonials in a **list** or **slideshow**:
+Some of the options for displaying testimonials in a **list** or **slideshow**:

 * select which testimonials to show
 * set the sort order